ZiqianLiu666/Asyrp-h_space/README.md

 Most importantly, The StyleGAN-related code used in this paper can be found at: **`Coming Soon`**

-But here I have also uploaded the details of my work to this repository including everything I was responsible for as well as my [Internship Report](InternShip.pdf) which I wrote myself.
+But here I have uploaded the details of my work to this repository including everything I was responsible for in this paper as well as my [Internship Report](InternShip.pdf) which I wrote myself.

+But here I have uploaded everything I was responsible for in this project, including all implementation details and my [Internship Report](InternShip.pdf), which I wrote myself.

 🔧 We have now submitted it to AAAI-26 for review!